Russia Buries Navy Officers Killed In Sub Fire - UrduPoint

 Russia Buries Navy Officers Killed In Sub Fire

-The funerals of 14 Russian navy officers killed in a fire on a nuclear-powered submersible in circumstances the Kremlin has not fully revealed began Saturday in Saint Petersburg amid tight security
+Russia buried 14 navy officers amid tight security in Saint Petersburg on Saturday who were killed in a fire on a nuclear-powered submersible in circumstances that have not been fully revealed by the Kremlin.

-Saint Petersburg, July 6 (UrduPoint / Pakistan Point News - APP - 6th Jul, 2019 ) :The funerals of 14 Russian navy officers killed in a fire on a nuclear-powered submersible in circumstances the Kremlin has not fully revealed began Saturday in Saint Petersburg amid tight security.
+Saint Petersburg, (UrduPoint / Pakistan Point News - APP - 6th Jul, 2019 ) :Russia buried 14 navy officers amid tight security in Saint Petersburg on Saturday who were killed in a fire on a nuclear-powered submersible in circumstances that have not been fully revealed by the Kremlin.

+But Russian media have reported that the ship was a top-secret nuclear-powered mini-submarine.

+The defence ministry confirmed the vessel was nuclear-powered for the first time on Friday.

-The funerals were closed to the press and took place in the former imperial capital's historic Serafimovskoye Cemetery.
+The funerals, which were closed to the media, took place in the former imperial capital's historic Serafimovskoye Cemetery.

 They began amid heavy security, with military police standing outside the cemetery gates.